s2t2/sbsim/README.md

 ### Linting

+#### Style Formatting

 We are using the [`pyink` formatter](https://github.com/google/pyink) to format code according to [Google Python Style Guidelines](https://google.github.io/styleguide/pyguide.html).
 The formatter will automatically update files inplace.

 The formatter will run automatically as a pre-commit hook (see "Pre-commit Hooks" section below for more information and setup instructions).

-Additionally, for contributors using the VS Code text editor, we have added a VS Code workspace [settings configuration file](.vscode/settings.json) to run the formatter on file save.
+Additionally, for contributors using the VS Code text editor, we have configured a VS Code workspace settings file to run the formatter whenever a file is saved.
 NOTE: this requires the [`ms-python.black-formatter` extension](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter) for VS Code.

 If you would like to run the formatter manually: